 Fort Ransom is a tiny city located in the state of North Dakota.
-With a population of 98 people and just one neighborhood, Fort Ransom is the 125th largest community in North Dakota.
-Much of the housing stock in Fort Ransom was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 100 people and just one neighborhood, Fort Ransom is the 125th largest community in North Dakota.
+Fort Ransom has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Fort Ransom, you'll notice that it is more blue-collar than most other communities in America.
-36.96% of Fort Ransom’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fort Ransom is a blue-collar town, with 36.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fort Ransom is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Fort Ransom who work in office and administrative support (10.87%), sales jobs (8.70%), and personal care services (8.70%).

 Fort Ransom is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.